 NMAT, therefore, should never be taken for granted because how you perform in the exam can define your future as a medical student.

 In this guide, we’ve carefully curated all the best NMAT tips and tricks to ensure you can ace the exam without enrolling in a review center.

 Update: Given the current pandemic situation, NMAT will be administered online.
 Continue reading this article to gain helpful tips and suggestions on acing the online NMAT.

 Reviewing for NMAT?
 Check out our Ultimate NMAT Reviewer (with Free Practice Tests and Answer Keys)

 Stick to Your Learning Style

 At this point, you must have a clear idea already of what makes you tick as a student.
 In other words, you already know what reviewing or studying techniques work best for you.

 Take a diagnostic exam.
-Either use the practice test provided to you by CEM or find free/paid NMAT reviewer online.
-The result of this initial practice exam will give you an idea about the nature of NMAT and which subject areas you need to spend more time on.
+Either use the practice test provided to you by CEM or find a free/paid NMAT reviewer online.
+This initial practice exam will give you an idea about the nature of NMAT and which subject areas you need to spend more time on.

 By knowing your weaknesses from the get-go, you will be able to dedicate more time brushing up on the concepts you’ve (intentionally) forgotten and in so doing improve your final NMAT score/rank.